-A big data infrastructure on the cloud adapts seamlessly to changing workloads and business requirements.
+A data lake infrastructure on the cloud adapts seamlessly to changing workloads and business requirements.
 The elasticity of the cloud allows data teams to focus more on managing data and spend less time managing the data platform.
-Data teams can scale clusters up and down as needed or rely on advanced cloud data platforms like Qubole that offer complete cluster lifecycle management to automatically scale clusters up and down to match query workloads.
+Data teams can scale clusters up and down as needed or rely on advanced Open Data Lake Platforms like Qubole that offer complete cluster lifecycle management to automatically scale clusters up and down to match query workloads.